Horace Mann Bond

 Horace Mann Bond (November 8, 1904 – December 21, 1972) was an American historian, college administrator, social science researcher and the father of civil-rights leader Julian Bond.
-He earned a master's and doctorate from University of Chicago, at a time when only a small percentage of any young adults attended any college.
+He earned graduate and doctoral degrees from University of Chicago at a time when only a small percentage of any young adults attended any college.
 He was an influential leader at several historically black colleges and was appointed the first president of Fort Valley State University in Georgia in 1939, where he managed its growth in programs and revenue.
 In 1945, he became the first African-American president of Lincoln University in Pennsylvania.